vegaprotocol/vega/UPGRADING.md

  WipeOnStartup = false
 ```

 **_SQLStore.ConnectionRetryConfig_**, **_SQLStore.LogRotationConfig_** - Advanced configuration for the Postgres connector.
-We recommend you use the default setting created when running the `init` command.
+We recommend using the default setting created when running the `init` command.

-**_Gateway.MaxSubscriptionPerClient_** - The maximum amount of GraphQL subsciptions allowed per client connection.
+**_Gateway.MaxSubscriptionPerClient_** - The maximum number of GraphQL subscriptions allowed per client connection.
 The default is set to 250.

 Usage example:
 ```Toml